baskinomics/teller/README.md

 Teller is a utility script used to sanitize Bank of America transaction statements provided in a `.csv` file.
 These `.csv` files are downloaded from the BofA website and intended to be imported into Excel.

-I intend to access this data via a programmatic approach for analysis, but the content of the file does not conform to a tabular data structure causing an unnecessary headache.
+I, however, intend to access this data via a programmatic approach for analysis.
+Unfortunately the content of the file does not conform to a tabular data structure causing an unnecessary headache.
 Specifically there is descriptive information with its own columns and values prior to the actual tabular data representing the transactions themselves, i.e.

 ```
 Description,,Summary Amt.